cknitin/SQL-Important-Questions/README.md

     32 <br/>
     Msg 217, Level 16, State 1, Procedure PROC_SAMPLE1, Line 5
     Maximum stored procedure, function, trigger, or view nesting level exceeded (limit 32).

+# 7. How many Foreign key can i have in my MS sql table ?

+A Maximum of 253 Foreign Keys we can have in for a single table.